Rybar/LD35/README.md

-# ld35boiler
+# Ludum Dare 35 Entry

-This is my starting point for Ludum Dare 35, including phaser and three.js.
+Here we go!
+Theme is shapeshift.